PetruninAlex/Sketch2Real/README.md

 TODO
 ```

--Prepare data set for training:
+- Prepare data set for training:
 If you have a data set of real portraits you can run this script.
 ```bash
 TODO